Redis Full-Page Cache vs NGINX FastCGI Cache for WordPress

-Redis (Remote Dictionary Server) is an extremely fast in-memory data store for use as a database, cache, proxy, and more.
+Redis (Remote Dictionary Server) is an extremely fast in-memory data store for a database, cache, proxy, and more.

 Since Redis stores its data in-memory, as opposed to traditional databases that store data on physical disks or SSDs, Redis can seek and deliver data super fast.

 As in-memory storage is costlier to scale on a web server, Redis is ideal for caching smaller files such as database query results and persistent sessions.
 Thus, Redis is typically used to enable object caching and not page caching.